HDTran/huys-fighting-game-notes/content/Street Fighter 6/Goal Setting.md

 ## What Will it Take
 This is a hard question to answer because everyone will be different.
-I am not there yet, so I also cannot even say.
-This is my current working philosophy: figure out what questions I need to answer so I can sleep at night.
+I am not there yet, so I also cannot even say this will work for me.
+This is my current working philosophy: figure out what questions I need to answer so I can sleep at night for one of the first fighting games with a great netplay and ranked mode.

 The questions I want to answer:
 - Where will I be if I put 400 hours (or 8,000 Battles) into Ranked Matches?
 What if I could find the time to play?